cyclosproject/ng-openapi-gen/README.md

 ## Limitations

-- Only standard OpenAPI 3 descriptions will be generated. `ng-swagger-gen` allows several extensions, specially types from JSON schema, but they are out of scope for `ng-openapi-gen`;
+- Only standard OpenAPI 3 descriptions will be generated. `ng-swagger-gen` allows several extensions, specially types from JSON schema, but they are out of scope for `ng-openapi-gen`.
+There is, however, support for a few [vendor extensions](#Supported_vendor_extensions);
 - Servers per operation are not supported;
 - Only the first server is used as a default root URL in the configuration;
 - No data transformation is ever performed before sending / after returning data.
-  This means that a property of type `string` and format `date-time` will always be generated as `string`.
+  This means that a property of type `string` and format `date-time` will always be generated as `string`, not `Date`.
   Otherwise every API call would need to have a processing that would traverse the returned object graph before sending the request to replace all date properties by `Date`.
 The same applies to sent requests.
 Such operations are out of scope for `ng-openapi-gen`;

 ## Relationship with ng-swagger-gen

 This project uses the same philosophy as [ng-swagger-gen](https://github.com/cyclosproject/ng-swagger-gen), and was built by the same team.
-We've learned a lot with `ng-swagger-gen` and have applied all the acuired knowledge to build `ng-openapi-gen`.
+We've learned a lot with `ng-swagger-gen` and have applied all the acquired knowledge to build `ng-openapi-gen`.

 There were several reasons to not build a new major version of `ng-swagger-gen` that supports `OpenAPI 3`, but instead, to create a new project.
 The main differences between `ng-openapi-gen` and `ng-swagger-gen` are:

 - The first, more obvious and more important is the specification version, `OpenAPI 3` vs `Swagger 2`;
 - The generator itself is written in `TypeScript`, which should be easier to maintain;
-- There is a test suite for the generator;
+- There is an extensive test suite for the generator;
 - The command-line arguments are more robust, derived directly from the `JSON schema` definition for the configuration file, easily allowing to override any specific configuration on CLI.
 - Root enumerations (schemas of `type` = `string` | `number` | `integer`) can be generated as TypeScript's `enum`'s.
 This is enabled by default.
 Inline enums are not, because it would require another type to be exported in the container type.